Arts in McNairy

 The Stanton Littlejohn Sessions

-The Jackson Area Plectral Society and Needles-n-Pins Quilters of Selmer were generous partners in preservation of these Tennessee treasures.
+The Jackson Area Plectral Society and Needles-n-Pins Quilters of Selmer were generous partners in preservation of the Ellis Truett Jr. Collection.
 The instruments are available for scholarly research and inspection by request.
-Photos and detailed descriptions of the instruments may be viewed here.
+Photos and detailed descriptions of the instruments may be viewed on a dedicated page on this website.

-The Slug Burger
+The Slug Burger and Local Foodways

 Support the arts in tennessee